Can India get back PoK? Here is what the plan is

 Territory:

-PoK comprises Gilgit Baltistan and the so called Azad Jammu and Kashmir.
-A part of PoK was ceded to China in 1963 and this is known as the Trans Karokoram Tract.
+PoK comprises Gilgit Baltistan and the so-called Azad Jammu and Kashmir.
+A part of PoK was ceded to China in 1963 and this is known as the Trans Karakoram Tract.
 Although Pakistan controls the area, the AJK has a prime minister and its constitution.
 In the year 1949, AJK handed over to Pakistan the administration of Gilgit Baltistan.

 There have been demands over the years to grant Gilgit-Baltistan the status of a fifth province, but Pakistan has never agreed to the same.
 Pakistan feels that it could compromise the demand on the Kashmir issue.